martin-ger/esp_mqtt/README.md

 If you don't have internet access but still need a time base e.g. for your script, you can set the time manually (be aware that the local timer of the ESP has a significant drift):
 - set ntp_time _hh:mm:ss_: sets the NTP time manually
 - set ntp_weekday _ddd_: sets the current day of week ("Mon"-"Sun")

+# DNS
+A simple DNS responder is included, so an MQTT client connected to the AP interface might also use a name instead of the IP.
+Any valid domain name can be configured (shorter than 31 chars).

+- set dns_name _dnsname_: sets the DNS name of the uMQTTBroker (only for clients connected to the softAP) ("none" = disabled, default)

 # mDNS
 mDNS is supported and depending on "mdns_mode" the broker responds on the name "mqtt.local" with one of its two addresses: